 Advertising is one of the core pillars of the media and commerce industries.
 If Amazon’s advertising earnings are any indication (they made $10 billion in ad revenue in 2018), the ad industry isn’t slowing down any time soon.
 The industry is slated to spend nearly $260 billion in 2021, up from $183 billion in 2015.
 The brains behind the operation?
 Advertising agencies.
-And one of the biggest advantages they can have is access to the right agency project management tools.
+And one of the biggest advantages they can have is access to the right tools to enable successful project management for agencies.

 Agency Project Management & Organization